google-ai-edge/mediapipe/mediapipe/docs/android_archive_library.md

 ***Experimental Only***

-The MediaPipe Android archive library is a convenient way to use MediaPipe with Android Studio and Gradle.
+The MediaPipe Android Archive (AAR) library is a convenient way to use MediaPipe with Android Studio and Gradle.
 MediaPipe doesn't publish a general AAR that can be used by all projects.
 Instead, developers need to add a mediapipe_aar() target to generate a custom AAR file for their own projects.
 This is necessary in order to include specific resources such as MediaPipe calculators needed for each project.

 ### Steps to build a MediaPipe AAR